deekayen/chococygwin/README.md

 optional variables:
     cyg_get_packages: list of packages to install inside cygwin
-    cyg_upgrade: set to true if you want to automatically upgrade all cygwin packages
+    cyg_upgrade: set to true if you want to automatically upgrade all cygwin packages. default false

 Dependencies
 ------------